yonatan-tize/Java-script-/README.md

 # practice-repo
-practice for git and github
+practice for git and github.
+learning from free code camp video.